akakou-hobby/Incoming-WebHooks-Bot/README.md

 ## How to install
 ### First
-This modeule can set to set move your program's directry.
+This modeule can set to move your program's directry.

 ### requests Modeule
 You must install `requests` module to use this modeule.